Highlights of French Open fourth day

+Fourth seed Dimitrov battled past American Jared Donaldson 6-7(2) 6-4 4-6 6-4 10-8 to match his best performance at Roland Garros by reaching the third round for the third time.

-PARIS (Reuters) - Highlights from day four of the French Open tennis championships on Wednesday (all times GMT):
+Highlights from day four of the French Open tennis championships on Wednesday (all times GMT):

+Britain’s Cameron Norrie was blown away early on by Lucas Pouille but responded strongly to win the third set, and trailed the Frenchman 6-2 6-4 5-7 when play was suspended due to fading light.

+Russian Daria Kasatkina, the 14th seed, beat unseeded Belgian Kirsten Flipkens 6-3 6-3 to set up a third-round clash with Maria Sakkari of Greece.

 U.S. Open champion Sloane Stephens moved into the third round with a comfortable 6-2 6-2 win over Polish qualifier Magdalena Frech.